Hi, I'm Katie. It is so very nice to meet you.

 I believe that everyone is capable of change; capable of healing; capable of living life thoughtfully, mindfully, and truthfully.
 No matter the reason for seeking therapy, I believe that it is a human to human connection that begins the healing process.

 I have a Master's Degree in Counseling Psychology and am working on a dissertation to complete a Ph.D. in Depth Psychology with an emphasis on Psychotherapy, both at Pacifica Graduate Institute in Santa Barbara, California.
-My area of research is in studying highly sensitive people, work pioneered by the psychotherapist Dr. Elaine Aron.
-My dissertation research question is, "How May Being a Highly Sensitive Person Serve Wholeness?".
+My areas of research combine studying highly sensitive people with the work of Carl Jung's theory of individuation.
+My research question is, "How may the trait of high sensitivity bring us closer to the Self?".

 I have worked in both residential and outpatient settings with dual diagnosed teenagers and adults.
 In these settings I worked with those diagnosed with Bipolar Disorder, Borderline Personality Disorder, Shizoaffective Disorder, Schizophrenia (psychotic and non-psychotic), Narcissistic Personality Disorder, those experiencing the pain and trauma of grief, mental, emotional and sexual abuse, depression, anxiety, addiction and substance abuse disorders.

 My practice is in downtown Franklin, Indiana.
 I obtained my Masters's Degree and began my work as a therapist intern in Santa Barbara, California.
 I am a Licensed Marriage and Family Therapist in the state of Indiana, License Number 35002080A.